-- General Counsel - Director of Internal Audit - Director of Human Resources at Baltimore HQ - Country Representative in your Country Program - A member of U.S. congress or representative of congressional committee, a cognizant U.S. Inspector General, the U.S. government Accountability Office, a Federal employee responsible for contract/grant oversight or for investigating misconduct, and a U.S. court or grand jury (Only for violations related to a Federal contract or grant including the competition for, or negotiation of, a contract or grant relating to U.S. government grants or contracts).
+- General Counsel - Director of Internal Audit - Director of Human Resources at Baltimore HQ - Country Representative in your Country Program - A member of U.S. congress or representative of congressional committee, a cognizant U.S. Inspector General, the U.S. government Accountability Office, a Federal employee responsible for contract/grant oversight or for investigating misconduct, and a U.S. court or grand jury (Only for violations related to a Federal contract or grant - including the competition for, or negotiation of, a contract or grant relating to U.S. government grants or contracts).

 In some circumstances, CRS may be obligated to disclose certain violations to the U.S. Government.
 This obligation is triggered when there is "credible evidence" of certain criminal violations involving fraud under title 18 of the U.S. Code or civil violations of the False Claims Act.
 The obligation is also triggered when there is credible information relating to trafficking in persons by CRS or an employee, contractor, vendor, or agent.
-A CRS employee, contractor, or vendor who becomes aware of potential evidence of such violations should immediately report that information to the Director of Risk Management in accordance with the above procedures.
+A CRS employee, contractor, or vendor who becomes aware of potential evidence of such violations should immediately report that information in accordance with the above procedures either by directly contacting one of the individuals identified above, or alternatively by submitting an online report at www.ethicspoint.com or calling the hotline 1 -866-295-2632.